Taffey Bakery

 Why isn’t there any coffee in this cake?

-Coffee cake actually doesn’t have any coffee in it!
-It’s meant to be paired with a cup of coffee.
+Coffee cake actually doesn’t have any coffee in it.
+It’s meant to be paired with a cup of coffee in the morning.

 Why is there sour cream in this cake and can I taste it?

-You cannot taste it at all.
-Using sour cream in cakes creates a superrrr soft and tender cake.
-It is what fluffy dreams are made of.
-If you don’t have any sour cream on hand, use full fat plain yogurt instead.
+Don't worry, you can't taste it at all.
+Using sour cream in cakes creates a very soft cake.
+If you don’t have any sour cream, use full fat plain yogurt instead.

 Do I have to add bananas?